kimmlee/dataeng_interview_exercise2/README.md

 - Use the `deploy.resources.reservations.devices` section in your Docker Compose file to specify GPU requirements:

-## Check the Success of Configuration and Deployment
+## Demonstrate the Success of Configuration and Deployment

 To ensure that your GPU configuration and container deployments are functioning correctly, you should be familiar with the necessary commands to:
 - Verify the availability of GPUs on the host VM and within each container